Set up deployment user

 }

-member is a IMobileServiceSyncTable
+The toDoTable member is a IMobileServiceSyncTable (instead of IMobileServiceTable).

-directs all create, read, update, and delete (CRUD) table operations to the local store database.
+The IMobileServiceSyncTable directs all create, read, update, and delete (CRUD) table operations to the local store database.

-Changes are pushed to the backend by calling IMobileServiceSyncContext.PushAsync()
+Changes are pushed to the backend by calling IMobileServiceSyncContext.PushAsync():

 await client.SyncContext.PushAsync();